With water resources becoming increasingly polluted and scarce, delivering large quantities of high-quality seafood presents a major global challenge.

-Based on in-field experience and R&D ULTRAAQUA UV systems have been designed to meet disinfection requirements even for the most intensive RAS and as of today are responsible for disinfecting over 100 000m3/h RAS water worldwide.
+The ULTRAAQUA UV systems have been designed to meet the disinfection requirements for even the most complex RAS and disinfects over 100.000 m3/h of RAS water globally per hour.

-In order to accommodate a high variety of climates and flows, ULTRAAQUA UV systems for aquaculture offer gravity flow, open channel systems, and closed vessel systems – in both stainless-steel and polypropylene materials.
-This enables the company to provide the best solution for either influent, effluent, or process water that can be installed or retrofitted in a variety of RAS layouts.
+The great diversity in the product range makes ULTRAAQUA able to accommodate almost any RAS requirements for a high variety of climates and flows in both open channel and closed vessel systems, available in both stainless-steel and polypropylene materials.
+The best available solution is just a few steps away, whether it may be influent, effluent, or process water to be installed or retrofitted in a variety of RAS layouts.

 Bacterial